SamuelFolledo/DJango-Starter/ReadMe.md

 </ul>
 <a href="{% url 'polls:detail' question.id %}">Vote again?</a> <!-- url of app_name:function_name passed_data.id -->
 ```
+- NOTE: vote() view does have a small problem.
+If two users of your website try to vote at exactly the same time, this might go wrong: The same value, let’s say 42, will be retrieved for votes.
+Then, for both users the new value of 43 is computed and saved, but 44 would be the expected value.
+This is called a __race condition__.
+If you are interested, you can read [Avoiding race conditions using F()](https://docs.djangoproject.com/en/2.2/ref/models/expressions/#avoiding-race-conditions-using-f) to learn how you can solve this issue.

 ### Use generic views: Less code is better¶ <a name="useGenericViews"></a>
+-

 ## [Part 5: Testing](https://docs.djangoproject.com/en/2.2/intro/tutorial05/) <a name="part5"></a>